This Is Not That: Hell

 The God Who Holds It All Together

-Jesus told a story about a rich man who ignored a poor man named Lazarus (Luke 16:19–31).
 When the rich man dies, he finds himself “in torment,” begging for water.
-At first, it sounds like punishment—but he’s still acting like he’s above Lazarus.
-“Send Lazarus to bring me water.”
+And at first glance, it sounds like punishment, but notice—he’s still acting like he’s above Lazarus: “Send Lazarus to bring me water.”

 He still doesn’t see him as an equal.

 So what burns him isn’t God’s anger—it’s the exposure of his own pride.
 He’s thirsty for the mercy he refused to give.
 The “chasm” between them isn’t a wall God built—it’s the mindset the man still clings to.
-That’s the torment of hell: holding onto control in a kingdom built on grace.

 The Door That’s Never Been Locked

-Maybe that old painting isn’t wrong—it’s just backwards.
 Jesus isn’t standing outside our door, waiting to be let in.
-We’re the ones standing outside His, wondering if we’re still welcome.
+We’re standing outside of the reality we have in Him, wondering if we’re still welcome.

 Through those open doors comes the laughter of a Father still throwing parties for lost kids who finally come home (Luke 15:20–24)—a Father whose fire burns not to punish but to purify.
-Not to consume people, but to consume everything that keeps people from love.

 He knocks—not to gain permission, but to wake us up.
 And through the crack in the door, you can almost hear Him smile: